optimuspram/Research_methodology_ITB_R/README.md

 - Module 2: Data visualization and plotting using R.
 - Module 3: Statistical test using R (t-test)
 - Module 4: ANOVA test using R

+For the teaching material, please download "Research_methodology_teaching_slides.pdf".

+The CSV and XLSX files are used in some of the modules.